By Apollo 24|7, Published on- 23 November 2022 & Updated on -

 Since ultrasound uses fluid as a medium to create images, the same principle is used to carry out the diagnostic process.
 In this imaging test, a catheter is inserted through the transvaginal route alongside injecting saline into the uterine cavity.
 Due to sufficient fluid, the sound waves travel efficiently and produce clear images of the fibroid.

 This technique uses a small cut in the lower abdomen to insert a thin and flexible tube with a camera.
-As a result, the doctor can look at the fibroids closely.
+The doctor can then examine the fibroids closely.

-The treatment for uterine fibroid depends on the size and location of the fibroids, alongside observing the symptoms they cause.
-However, doctors often suggest medications and non-invasive methods if the patient have any significant symptoms.
+The treatment for uterine fibroid depends on the size and location of the fibroids and on observing the symptoms they cause.
+However, doctors often suggest medications and non-invasive methods if the patient has any significant symptoms.

-Below is a list of treatments one can choose from after discussing with a OB-gynaecologist:
+Below is a list of treatments one can choose from after discussing with an OB-gynaecologist:

 OTC drugs help relieve pain so that the patient remains free from discomfort.
 These medications include acetaminophen and ibuprofen.